← All workflows

 1. 1.
 Upload your research sources, case law, statutes, and regulatory materials

 2. 2.
-Define your research question, jurisdiction, and relevant fact pattern
+Define your legal question, jurisdiction, and fact pattern

 3. 3.
-AI synthesizes authorities into a thematic legal framework with counterarguments
+AI synthesizes authorities into a thematic, attorney-ready research memo with counterarguments

 4. 4.
-Review and export your attorney-ready research memo (DOCX, PDF)
+Review, refine, and export in your preferred format (DOCX, PDF)

 What you get